ANU-RSES-Education/AusPass/README.md

 # AusPass
-Bug reports for the AusPasss FDSN server and data as well as a means for RSES members to add to the website
+Bug reports for the AusPass FDSN server and data as well as a means for RSES members to add to the website